AadityaParashar0901/Password_Manager/algorithm_example/README_BRO.txt

 	will create a file named FULLFILENAME + ".encrypted"
 Decrypting: encrypt_file -d [Exact File Path] [Password]
 	will create a file named FULLFILENAME + ".decrypted"

+the decrypted output file has to be trimmed...